- This competition is open to all amateurs and professionals.

 - WSDC Rules will be followed. https://www.worldsdc.com/

-- The organizers of this event bear no responsibility for the loss or theft of personal property.
-The High Desert Dance Classic and Antelope Valley College cannot be held liable for any injury sustained while in attendance at this event.
+- USA Dance and The High Desert Dance Classic and Antelope Valley College cannot be held liable for any injury sustained while in attendance at this virtual event.

 - The Organizers reserve the right to cancel or combine events as they deem necessary.

 190 Sierra Ct Ste C-10